 Azius principals Brian Catlin and Jamie Hanrahan have signed with Microsoft Press to write Windows Internals, 7th Edition, Book 1: "User Mode."
 The 7th edition will cover Windows 8.1 and Server 2012 R2.
 To be released in late 2014, Book 1 will primarily cover user mode aspects (the internals of application support) and system management mechanisms.
 New coverage for the 7th edition will include .NET, graphics and the desktop, Windows RT, Windows Store applictions, and server management features, as well as expanded coverage of networking.

 Books 2 and 3 are still in the planning stages, but our current plans are for Book 2 to cover kernel mode components and mechanisms, and Book 3, new for this edition, will describe the architecture and operation of the various Windows device driver models.

-Of course, Windows Internals, 6th Edition, by Mark Russinovich, David Solomon, and Alex Ionescu, will be the starting point for this work.
+Of course, Windows Internals, 6th Edition, by Mark Russinovich, David Solomon, and Alex Ionescu, is the starting point for this work.
 (We contributed to the 6th edition and are credited as such in the introduction.)

 Have you visited this forum lately?
 The top professionals in the field are there, and Azius' Brian Catlin is a moderator.
 If you're not using this resource, you should be.

-Certain Shared Source licensees can of course still take advantage of our two-day "Introduction to Code Center Premium" seminar, or our customizable five-day "Code Center Premium Workshop," held on-site at your facility.
+Certain Shared Source licensees can still take advantage of our two-day "Introduction to Code Center Premium" seminar, or our customizable five-day "Code Center Premium Workshop," held on-site at your facility.